Ricky Peters: Later years

 After retiring as a player, Peters worked briefly as a roving instructor for the Houston Astros.
-He also served as the manager of the Auburn Astros in 1990, leading the team to a 31-46 record.
+He also served as the manager of the Auburn Astros in 1990, leading the team to a 31-46 record and then spent 1991 and 1992 seasons as the hitting coach of the Burlington Astros.

+in 1990, Peters played for the Sun City Rays of the short-lived Senior Professional Baseball Association.
+Among his teammates were Baseball Hall-of-Famers Rollie Fingers and Ferguson Jenkins.

 As of 1995, he was living in Tempe, Arizona, and working for the city's parks and recreation department.

+Death

+Peters died in Maricopa, Arizona, at the age of 69 on March 9, 2025.